Chiu Yi

+Education

+After graduating from Kaohsiung Senior High School, Chiu attended National Taiwan University, where he earned a bachelor's degree in rural sociology, a master's degee in agricultural economics, and, in 1988, his Ph.D. in behavioral economics.
+His doctoral dissertation was titled, "A study on the determination of corporate performance and internal interactive behavior" (Chinese: 企業績效的決定與內部互動行為之研究).
+After receiving his doctorate, he completed postdoctoral research in the United States at Cornell University.

 Political career

 In the 2004 Taiwanese legislative election, as a member of the People First Party, he was one of five legislators elected from the Kaohsiung 2nd electoral district.
 In the 2008 Taiwanese legislative election he was listed fifth on the Kuomintang at-large party list, and was elected to the legislature.
 In the 2012 Taiwanese legislative election, he ran on the New Party ticket in Kaohsiung's 7th district, losing to the Democratic Progressive Party candidate Chao Din-lin.

 In the 2020 Taiwanese legislative election he was listed eighth on the Kuomintang party list but relinquished his placement after public criticism and accepted a nomination to be placed at the top of the New Party at-large party list.
 The New Party did not meet the 5% vote threshold and therefore none of its party list legislators were elected.

 Cross-strait relations

 In March 2019, during a cross-strait forum in Fujian, he stated that pro-independence figures could be beheaded during an annexation of Taiwan by China.
 In December 2019, he was criticized for appearing on Chinese state media discussing details of Taiwan's defense systems.